-RMI has assembled a research team of nearly 30 people, led by Prof Jin-Chuan Duan and assisted by Dr Oliver Chen, to build up the research and implementation infrastructure at RMI.
+RMI has assembled a research team of around 35 people, led by Prof Jin-Chuan Duan and initially assisted by Dr Oliver Chen, to build up the research and implementation infrastructure at RMI.
 The initiative builds on a proprietary database that currently covers data on over 90,000 listed companies globally, including delisted ones.
 This initiative is a collective effort and a call for research participation allows external research teams to join RMI in this project.
 External teams are welcome to visit RMI for a period of a month or more, during which they can test their models and methodologies on our extensive database.

 RMI invites more researchers to take part in this effort.
 Suggestions and challenges to RMI's adopted PD model are always welcome.
 RMI will invite individuals or groups to visit RMI to test out any reasonable proposals.
 A sound PD model would not be possible without extensive and high-quality financial data.
 RMI welcomes data contributions or concrete suggestions to improve its current database.

 The current PD model and associated results are released as a benchmark for all of the modelling teams, current and future.
 A technical paper describing the results is available here.
 The academic paper by Duan, Sun and Wang (2012) on which the current PD model is based is published in the Journal of Econometrics and is available here.

 |July 2009||The Credit Research Initiative was announced at the Third Annual Risk Management Conference.|